Home

 • Pay close attention to the engineering quality.
 Good engineering can get a lot more from average components.
 It makes superior components totally shine!
 The reverse is seldom true.

-Resale-ability - A Word To The Wise (Back to Top)
+Resale-ability (Back to Top)

-Here's our approach when we're deciding to make a major purchase, especially when there is a chance we might outgrow it or no longer use it.
-In a word - Quality.
 Quality makes our experience more enjoyable and worry free.
 Quality costs less in the long run and when the time comes, Quality is easier to sell!
 Pretty simple really.
 You know the saying - you get what you pay for.

-When it comes to a tread mill, we must admit that some of the benefits we would include may not all apply just to us or even to us.
-Things like a 350 pound user, several hours a day of use, many different users, people who may be runners rather than just walkers, people who would be much harder users of the equipment than we will ever be.
+When it comes to a tread mill, we must admit that some of the benefits we would include may not all apply just to you or even to us.
+Things like a 350 pound user, several hours a day of use, many different users, people who may be runners rather than walkers, people who would be much harder users of the equipment than we will ever be.

 If there's a chance we would like to sell it down the road though - maybe to a local school or community center, a health club, the 350 pound jogger - who knows?
 We don't want to limit ourselves only to buyers like us with our needs.
 Just sorta smart advance planning.
 (Hmm.
 Maybe we did learn a thing or two along the way!)

-Top of Walking On Tread Mills | Power Walking or Speed Walking
+Top of Walking On Tread Mills

-Back to A Different Walking Style | Return to Home Page
+Back to A Different Walking Style

 Page copy protected against web site content infringement by Copyscape